albertonl/babyshark/README.md

 - French implementation

-- Hindi implementation

 - If you're watching this, any other you want :D

 _Programming languages:_

-- Python implementation

-- Java implementation

-- JavaScript implementation

-- PHP implementation

-- Bengali implementation

-- Any other you want
+- Whatever the heck you want

 _Other stuff that'd be cool:_